Computer service agreements are fascinating arrangements – from a business standpoint, an IT standpoint, and an interpersonal relationship standpoint.

 Put All of the Pieces Together

-So, when it comes to getting more residual income from your computer service agreements, it’s largely about the lifetime client value, client retention, and being a true, proactive virtual CIO.
+So, when it comes to getting more residual income from your service agreements, it’s largely about the lifetime client value, client retention, and being a true, proactive virtual CIO.

 Scale your computer service agreements through smarter size-targeting and client retention.